-The Williams sisters, Venus and Serena, have come full circle.
+The sisters, Venus and Serena Williams, have come full circle.
 This incredible 2017 Australian Open Grand Slam final took place on the same court that the two played their first professional match against each other in the 1998 Australian Open.

 Now, in the final chapters of their illustrious two-decade careers, the sisters have won a combined 30 Grand Slam singles titles and 14 Grand Slam doubles crowns.
 They each also own an Olympic gold medal in singles (Venus, 2000; Serena, 2012) and three golds in doubles (2000, 2008, 2012).